HCI Optics

 • One Lyot-type coronagraph and three 4-quadrant phase mask coronagraphs (4QPMs) are available.

-• MIRI's Lyot-type coronagraph works only in a broad band centered at 22.75 µm.
+• MIRI's Lyot-type coronagraph works only in a broadband filter centered at 22.75 µm.

 3. NIRISS aperture masking Interferometry: one aperture masking interferometer (AMI).